Monte Mongioie: Summer

 The normal route to the Mongioie requires some hiking experience but not alpinistic skills.
-The summit can be accessed by a waymarked itinerary from Viozene (in the comune of Ormea) passing through a mountain hut named Rifugio Mongioie (1.555 m), and then following by a large foothpath up to Pian dell'Olio.
+The summit can be accessed by a waymarked itinerary from Viozene (in the comune of Ormea) passing through a mountain hut named Rifugio Mongioie (1.555 m), and then following by a large footpath up to Pian dell'Olio.
 From there a gully called Canale delle Scaglie leads to the Bocchino dell'Aseo, a mountain pass on the Tanaro-Corsaglia water divide.
-The last part of the ascensin runs up the western ridge of the mountain.
+The last part of the ascent runs up the western ridge of the mountain.

 Winter

 The mountain is also accessible in winter by ski mountaineers from Viozene or Artesina.